-Robbie took me to his grandma’s place on a marvellous hill covered by tall banana trees, Anderson took us to the beautiful Materuni waterfall, and one week my sister came over with whom I went for a three-day safari tour.
+Robbie took me to his grandma’s place on a marvellous hill covered by tall banana trees.
+And Anderson took us to the beautiful Materuni waterfall.
+One week my sister came over with whom I went for a three-day safari tour.
 I was also lucky because my other two housemates (two fellow volunteers from the Netherlands) liked the idea of seizing every opportunity to travel too.

 Travelling is, by the way, an ideal way to escape the chaotic crossroads in the city on Sundays.
 However, don’t travel every Sunday because you gotta go to church at least once.
 It’s a gospel church so masses are far from boring!

 Finally, my stay in Tanzania wouldn’t have been nearly as great if the local AIESECers hadn’t been such an awesome bunch of people.
 You should see them dancing: When I stood next to them on the dancefloor, I was ashamed to death because they’ve got so much more rhythm in their legs than I do.